Malphite Build Guide by PsiGuard

 Thanks to jhoijhoi for the awesome banner!

 Malphite is one of the quintessential tanks of League of Legends.
-His kit rewards and synergizes with defensive items and his abilities serve to initiate team fights and disrupt the enemy team while remaining in the fray.
-In laning phase, Malphite has a ranged harass ability, Seismic Shard, which allows him to poke, chase, escape and even last-hit from range as long as he has the mana to do so.
-Ground Slam is a very effective tool for trading with enemy AD champions, especially those reliant on attack speed, and can push minion waves rather quickly.
-Malphite's passive, Granite Shield, allows him to take a lot of punishment in lane without being forced to recall or killed.
-After he reaches level 6, Malphite gains some 1v1 kill potential, but becomes an amazing asset with an allied jungler gank.
-Unstoppable Force is one of the most powerful CC abilities in the game and can set up some very easy kills with the help of a jungler.
+His kit synergizes with defensive items and his abilities serve to initiate group fights and disrupt the enemy team while remaining in the fray.
+In laning phase, Malphite's passive, Granite Shield, protects him against harass and strengthens his trading power whether.
+Ground Slam is a very effective tool for trading with enemy AD champions, especially those reliant on attack speed, and can push minion waves pretty quickly.
+After he reaches level 6, Malphite gains a lot of kill potential, especially with a gank from his jungler.
+Unstoppable Force is arguably the best initiation in the game and can set up some very easy kills in top lane or when Teleporting across the map.

 Granite Shield (passive): Malphite's passive is actually one of the best in the game in my opinion.
 If you use it correctly, you become immune to all but the most aggressive harass.
 It's like a health pot on a 10 second cooldown early game, and late game it gives you a free shield to absorb pokes or tank towers.